 The CRM Migration tool was built using Salesforce data exports as an archetype, but is written to try and accommodate as many CRMs as possible.
 Considering the number of CRMs and the diversity with which they store and export their data, the migration will not always be possible with the initial data export for the preexisting system.

 The integrity and validation of the data exports falls on the responsibility of the customer and the preexisting system.
-Your SharpSpring Account Manager can assist with confirming the necessary data required and how the formatting must look, but should not be expected to format the data for you.
+SharpSpring Support can assist with confirming the necessary data required and how the formatting must look, but should not be expected to format the data for you.
 A lack of required fields will result in migration failure.

 Entries that have blank values for required fields will not be imported.
 If these fields are tied to other CSV files this can result in failure for multiple records, or even the entire migration.